WindhoverLabs/auto-yamcs/README.md

 ```
 xdg-open newdb.sqlite
 ```

+7. When this is all done, there will be a `ocpoc.xml` in your working directory.
+You can use this on a ground system such as `yamcs`.

 7. Remapping Database Symbols
 There might be situations where you might want to remap a database symbols to some other type.
 Specifically this can